Frances Farmer: 1937–1941: Transition to theater

-She returned to Paramount, which assigned her a role in South of Pago Pago (1940), in which she portrayed Ruby, a woman traveling with a group of adventurers searching for pearls on an island.
+She returned to Paramount, who loaned her out to United Artists for the film, South of Pago Pago (1940), opposite Jon Hall and Victor McLaglen in which she portrayed Ruby, a woman traveling with a group of adventurers searching for pearls on an island.
+Ruby is described as a "good time girl" and Farmer portrayed her as "spunky" and "swaggering."
 She was then lent to Warner Bros. to star in Flowing Gold, an adventure drama set against the oil industry, opposite John Garfield.
+Farmer got the role opposite Garfield in the film after he had requested her as his leading lady.
+The part had already been turned down by both Olivia de Havilland and Ann Sheridan.
+Farmer, who was having an affair with Garfield during the production, was hoping for a long-term contract with Warner Bros. but no contract was offered to her.
 After completing the film, Farmer returned to the East Coast to appear in summer-stock theater.
+She performed in Little Women and, alongside Constance Collier, Our Betters at The Cape Playhouse in Dennis, Massachusetts on Cape Cod before heading to New York.
 Following a "lonely winter" spent living in New York City, Farmer drove back to Los Angeles in the spring of 1941, and rented a lavish mansion in Santa Monica.
 Her next film was World Premiere (1941), a comedy starring John Barrymore.
+Of that film, Farmer was quoted as saying, "In that one I'm a temperamental actress who wears a black wig and tries to look exotic."
 She followed this with a supporting part in the film noir Among the Living (1941), co-starring with Susan Hayward and Albert Dekker.